If you are in crisis or thinking about harming yourself, call or text 988 right now. You deserve help today.

 You are not "treatment-resistant" as a person.
 That phrase just describes the depression, and it is more common than most people realize.
 Roughly a third of people do not get full relief from the first medications they try.
 It is a starting point for a different plan, not a dead end.

-The single biggest nudge to try something new is your own doctor mentioning it.
+The biggest nudge to try something new is your own doctor mentioning it.
 If you have been curious about newer options, it is completely fair to bring them up at your next visit.
 You are allowed to ask.